alex-dubrouski/java-test/README.md

 ## Prerequisites

 Running this benchmark requires Java 12 as I used EpsilonGC to avoid possible GC overhead (ShenandoahGC for some tests, please visit https://adoptopenjdk.net to download JDK12 with ShenandoahGC)
+These tests were executed with AdoptOpenJDK `JDK 12.0.2, OpenJDK 64-Bit Server VM, 12.0.2+10`, hsdis compiled from OpenJDK source (binutils 2.32),

 ## Test results
 I ran these tests on idle development server [2x AMD Opteron(tm) Processor 6328, 256GB]